burlachenkok/exploring-python3/python3-note.md

 ## Function Decorators

 A function definition may be wrapped by one or more decorator expressions.
-Decorator expressions are evaluated when the function is defined, in the scope that contains the function definition.
-The result must be callable, which is invoked with the function object as the only argument.
-The returned value is bound to the function name instead of the function object.
+Decorator expressions as a software pattern decorate target function execution.
+A decorator is a function that returns a value bound to the function name instead of the function object.
 Multiple decorators are applied in a nested fashion.

 More information is available in [2]: https://docs.python.org/3/reference/compound_stmts.html#grammar-token-python-grammar-decorators.